 An organized kitchen is the secret to a happy camping trip.
 That said, it’s not always easy to keep all of your camp cooking gear and ingredients readily accessible when you’re at the campsite.

-Let’s face it; tossing everything randomly in cardboard boxes will only get you so far.
+Let’s face it; tossing everything randomly into cardboard boxes will only get you so far.
 This tutorial provides instructions for a do-it-yourself wooden camp kitchen box that’ll solve your culinary organizational quandaries once and for all.
 Plus, it looks good and is pretty much guaranteed to impress the heck out of your camping buddies.

 - 4′ x 8′ sheet of ½” plywood